Sport in Romania: Rowing and canoeing

 Elisabeta Lipă is the most decorated rower in the history of the Olympics.

 Romanian oarspeople have brought numerous successes, including 35 Olympic medals (18 gold) for rowing and 34 medals (10 gold) for canoeing.
 Romania is a leading rowing nation.
 Often boasting many wins each year in the Junior World Rowing Championships.
 In the under-23's age level, Romania often field a strong team.
 Often medalling in the women's events.

 The Romanian Senior Women's rowing team is particularly strong.
 They have been the poster child team as regards women's rowing.
 They consistently perform in the coxed women's eight.
 In the Olympics, they won the women's coxless pair.

 Chess

 Chess is fairly popular among some groups, especially retired people and mathematicians.
 The highest FIDE rating Romanian player is the grandmaster Liviu-Dieter Nisipeanu.

 Motorsports

 Transilvania Motor Ring is the first permanent circuit in Romania, and was opened in November 2018 near Târgu Mureș.

 Other sports

 Romania had significant success in the 20th century in athletics.
-Iolanda Balaș and Lia Manoliu are important names of the mid-20th century.
+Iolanda Balaș and Lia Manoliu are some of the most important names of the mid-20th century.

 Table tennis is also a sport with good results in Romania.
 Angelica Rozeanu achieved major success in this sport in the 1950s.
 Elizabeta Samara is a contemporary table tennis three-time European champion.